rnd-forests/icommerce/README.md

 The `lib` directory contains shared codes and libraries that will be used by our microservices.
 All packages in `lib` will has the name with prefix `@lib/`.

 - `common`: contains logic for debugger, logging, tracing (for example, generating ID for anonymous users), and contants for event types, message broker topics, etc.
 - `microservice`: defines the boilerplate code for our microservices.
-It's a wrapper round `express` framework, Node.js HTTP server, simple middleware layers and a basic server-to-server authorization using API key (passed through the `Authorization-Server` customer HTTP header).
+It's a wrapper round `express` framework, Node.js HTTP server, simple middleware layers and a basic server-to-server authorization using API key (passed through the `Authorization-ApiKey` customer HTTP header).
 - `server`: defines the boilerplat for server common setups which include: database connections (PostgreSQL and MongoDB), Express.js middlewares, RabbitMQ connector/producer/consumer.
 - `webpack`: defines the boilerplate for webpack configuration the will be used and extended by microservices.